-Many Townships and Counties have science-based ordinances that protect residents' health and safety on their entire property.
+Many Towns and Counties have science-based ordinances that protect residents' health and safety on their entire property.
 They recognize the devastating impact of noise on people and that property rights are fundamental to American ideals and need to be protected.
-Guidelines promulgated by the State need to protect against locating industrial wind turbines in a manner that steals the safe use and development of nonparticipating neighbors' land.
+Guidelines promulgated by the State need to protect against locating industrial wind turbines in a manner that steals the safe use and development of non-participating neighbors' land.
 Past irresponsible siting of industrial wind turbines have forced families (and in some cases, their domesticated livestock) to abandon their homes to regain their health.
-The rules need to stop the significant diminution of property values seen in other Wisconsin wind projects and ensure that most families' largest investment is protected.
+The State wind siting guidelines need to stop the significant diminution of property values seen in other Wisconsin wind projects and ensure that most families' largest investment is protected.